codsen/codsen/packages/is-media-descriptor/README.md

 isMediaD("screen", { offset: 51 });
 ```

-⚠️ A bad example is below - don't put `@media`, extract the value:
+⚠️ A bad example is below - don't put `@media`, please extract the value:

 ```js
 // program won't work with `@media` - extract the value first!